Sales Cadence Framework that Gets You Result with Examples

 Outbound sales cadence

-In outbound sales, the sales rep makes the first contact with the lead either by cold emailing or phone call.
+In outbound sales, the sales rep makes the first contact with the lead either by cold emailing or cold phone call.
 The leads are new, and sales reps must evaluate their pain points to understand them better and become familiar with their products or services.

 Outbound sales cadence example